Zuan-Khalik/TOOFAB/README.md

 - Ability to use efficiently use the model in a closed-loop setting.

 ### Coming features
 No features are currently being planned.
 However, any desired features can still be requested.
+In that case, please contact the author (z.khalik@tue.nl).

 ## Getting Started
 These instructions will set you up to use TOOFAB.